AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

     |------|-----------|
     |setRotate|Sets the rotation angle.
 A positive value indicates clockwise rotation, whereas a negative value indicates anticlockwise rotation.
 Example: setRotate\(90\).|
     |getRotate|Obtains the rotation angle.|
     |setImage|Sets the mirroring type.
-Valid values:    -   **horizon**: vertical mirroring.
+Valid values:    -   **horizon**: horizontal mirroring.
-    -   **vertical**: horizontal mirroring. |
+    -   **vertical**: vertical mirroring. |

 -   Browser adaptability
-    -   Web browsers for PC and iOS support the two features.
+    -   Web browsers for PC and iOS support rotation and mirroring.
-    -   Chrome and Firefox for Android support the two features.
+    -   Chrome and Firefox for Android support rotation and mirroring.
     -   WeChat and many other web browsers for Android may modify the settings of ApsaraVideo Player SDK without your permission or knowledge.
-In this case, the two features are not supported.
+In this case, rotation and mirroring are not supported.

 ## Multi-resolution playback